pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Memotech-MTX.md

 ### Recent MESS versions (now grouped into MAME)

+(at the moment a bug in the loader in the MTX emulation prevents MAME from loading the WAV files, but the file was tested on the real hardware)

     zcc +mtx  -lndos -create-app -oANSITEST.o -clib=ansi ansitest.c
     copy ANSITEST.wav /mame/ANSITEST.wav
     (move into the 'mame' folder)